openode-io/openode-cli/README.md

 ### Clear remote repository

-In order to clear all content of your cloud repository (excluding persistent volumes), the following operation must done:
+In order to clear the temp (see the *sync* command for more details) remote folder, run:

 ```
 openode erase-all